MicrosoftDocs/azure-dev-docs/java/migration-overview.md

 ## Selecting the target Azure service destination

-The following sections show you which service destinations meet your application requirements, and what responsibilities they entail.
+The following sections show you which service destinations meet your application requirements, and what responsibilities they involve.

 ### Feature grid